Q2 2020 Investor Letter

 This blog is a publication of Blue Square Wealth.
 Information presented is believed to be factual and up-to-date, but we do not guarantee its accuracy and it should not be regarded as a complete analysis of subjects discussed.
 All expressions of opinion reflect judgment of author as of date of publication and are subject to change.
 Information contained herein does not involve rendering of investment advice.
 A professional adviser should be consulted before implementing any of strategies presented.
 Information is not an offer to buy or sell, or a solicitation of any offer to buy or sell securities mentioned herein.
 Different types of investments involve varying degrees of risk.
 Economic factors, market conditions, and investment strategies will affect performance of any portfolio and there are no assurances that it will match or outperform any particular benchmark.
 This document may contain forward-looking statements relating to objectives, opportunities, and future performance of U.S. markets generally.
 Forward-looking statements may be identified by the use of such words as; “believe,” “expect,” “should,” “potential” and other similar terms.
 Examples of forward-looking statements include, but are not limited to, estimates to financial condition, results of operations, and success or lack of success of any particular investment strategy.
 All are subject to various factors, including, but not limited to economic conditions, changing levels of competition in industries and markets, changes in interest rates, and other economic, governmental, regulatory and other factors affecting a portfolio’s operations that could cause results to differ materially from projected results.
 Such statements are forward-looking in nature and involve known and unknown risks, uncertainties and factors, actual results may differ materially from those reflected in forward-looking statements.
 Investors cautioned not to place undue reliance on forward-looking statements / examples.
 None of Blue Square Wealth or any affiliates, principals nor any other individual / entity assumes any obligation to update any forward-looking statements as a result of new information, subsequent events or any other circumstances.

-Custody and trading support services provided to clients of Blue Square Asset Management, LLC d/b/a Blue Square Wealth are offered by Charles Schwab & Co.
+For Separately Managed Account clients, Custody and trading support services provided to clients of Blue Square Asset Management, LLC d/b/a Blue Square Wealth are offered by Charles Schwab & Co.
 Inc. ("Schwab") Member SIPC.